AhmedNassar7/AhmedNassar7.github.io/README.md

 - `Command Palette` – A **Ctrl/Cmd+K** launcher for jumping to any section, toggling the theme, or opening a profile link.
 - `Interactive Terminal` – A retro terminal Easter egg with real, typed commands (`whoami`, `projects`, `neofetch`, and more).
 - `Interactive Background` – **Animated tsParticles** background to create a modern, immersive look.
+- `3D Rotatable Cube` – A **Three.js / react-three-fiber** Rubik's Cube in the hero, draggable in any direction and auto-rotating while in view.
+- `Micro-interactions` – A cursor glow with a spark burst on click, magnetic hover on buttons/social icons, and a multi-shell confetti celebration when a contact message sends successfully.
 - `Dynamic Content` – Updates with **Framer Motion** transitions and motion effects as users scroll.
 - `UI/UX Design` – Followed the best practices of **UI/UX design** for a user-friendly experience.
 - `Testimonials & Live GitHub Stats` – Recommender testimonials and animated, live-fetched GitHub stats (stars, repos, commits, PRs) plus a live contribution heatmap and streak counter.